-Title Stock Ownership Guidelines Non-Employee directors 5.0 x annual cash retainer
+TITLE STOCK OWNERSHIP GUIDELINES Non-Employee directors 5.0 x annual cash retainer

 Each director is required to hold 50% of shares delivered by the Company upon vesting or exercise of equity awards granted under the Company's equity plans until the applicable stock ownership threshold has been met.
-As of December 31, 2022, each of our directors, other than Ms. Huskins (who joined the Board in February 2021), met the stock ownership requirement, and Ms. Huskins will have until February 2026 to meet the requirement.
+As of December 31, 2023, each of our directors, other than Mr. Erickson (who joined the Board in September 2023), met the stock ownership requirement.
+Mr. Erickson will have until September 2028 to meet the stock ownership requirement.